TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 e) No banners, posters, placards, signs or symbols may be carried above the first floor of the Capitol Building.
 No sticks, poles, or laths may be used to carry any sign or placard into the buildings.
 No chains or ropes may be carried into the buildings, except by authorized workers and State employees, with the permission of the Director.

-f) No person or group of persons shall use any electronic loudspeaker, bullhorn, or other amplifying device within the Capitol Complex buildings or grounds, unless prior permission of the Director is obtained pursuant to Section 2005.50(d) of this Part.
-Permission will be granted for demonstration only.
+f) No person or group of persons shall use any electronic loudspeaker, bullhorn, or other amplifying device within the Capitol Complex buildings or grounds, unless prior permission of the Director is obtained pursuant to Section 2005.50(d).
+Permission will be granted for demonstrations only.

 g) No banners, posters, placards, signs, or symbols may be affixed in any way by any person to the railing of the second, third or fourth floor of the State Capitol Building.
 No banners, posters, placards, signs or symbols for demonstration purposes may be affixed in any way to the walls, railings, floors, or ceilings of any of the buildings in the Capitol Complex.